Nargon271/project-2/README.md

 ## Introduction

 This app connects farmers directly to the local consumer market.
-This will give independent farmers and cooperatives ability to sell their farm produce easily and as well enable buyers to contact farmers easily.
+This will give independent farmers and cooperatives ability to sell their farm produce easily and as well enable buyers to contact farmers directly.

 Here's the route we will be using: